 What is it?

 I commend my right hon.
-Friend on his very good question.
+Friend for his very good question.
 The transition to digital technology basically means that in future, rather than having a red-amber-green signal by the trackside, the signalling is done automatically from the cab of a train.
 Each train will know how far it is to the train in front.
 It is therefore possible to manage the network more efficiently, to run trains safely closer to each other and to deliver more capacity for passengers.

 It all sounds very sophisticated, although it is a bit above my pay grade, I am bound to say.